peterwittek/somoclu/src/Python/doc/source/introduction.rst

 Key features of the Python interface:

 * Fast execution by parallelization: OpenMP and CUDA are supported.
-* Multi-platform: Linux, OS X, and Windows are supported.
+* Multi-platform: Linux, macOS, and Windows are supported.
 * Planar and toroid maps.
 * Rectangular and hexagonal grids.
 * Gaussian or bubble neighborhood functions.